This article will explain how client counts are counted in HCP Vault, and give insight on managing clients counts within your cluster.

 For billing purposes, what is important with Vault, is how many clients actually authenticated over a year.
 For Vault, when it comes to client count for billing purposes, it does not matter how many season ticket holders are there (AKA entities), but how many actually used their season ticket at least once to attend a game i.e. authenticated at least once (Distinct Entities), in addition to all the other tickets that have been used to attend a game, that is authenticate to Vault.
 (Non-Entity Tokens).

 If there are different stadiums in different regions, we count season ticket holders that attended in each region.
 It is not in aggregate.
 If someone is a season ticket holder in both regions, it does not mean there is 1 aggregate user.
 It simply means the count in stadium/region 1 is 1 client and the count in stadium/region 2 is 1 client.

-Therefore from a Vault perspective we are only concerned about Vault clients in each region, and we are not concerned with how many clients in region 1 also are in region 2.
+Therefore from a Vault perspective, we are only concerned about Vault clients in each region, and we are not concerned with how many clients in Region 1 also are in Region 2.
 It does not matter.

-Vault Clients for billing purposes though are simply all distinct humans, applications/ services, servers that authenticate, or communicate to Vault at least once over a billing cycle for access to and management of secrets, or to perform other Vault operations.
+Vault Clients for billing purposes though are simply all distinct humans, applications/ services, and servers that authenticate, or communicate to Vault at least once over a billing cycle for access to and management of secrets, or to perform other Vault operations.